 What Foods to Eat on a Healthy Fat Protein Efficient Diet

-- Eat a wide variety of foods.
-Healthy fats, protein sources, carbohydrates, and vegetables are all important components of an HFPE diet.
-It’s important to know that each food type has its unique nutrient makeup—for example, some nuts contain more omega-3 fatty acids than others.
+• Eat a wide variety of foods – from whole grain products to high protein meals.
+Healthy fats, protein sources, carbohydrates, and vegetables are all essential components of an HFPE diet.
+It’s important to know that each food type, such as whole grain or high protein food, has its unique nutrient makeup—for example, some nuts contain more nutrients. omega-3 fatty acids than others.
 It’s also great for your body if you eat a large variety of macronutrients (proteins, carbs, and fats), so try not to stick with just one food group or type of macronutrient!

 Example of a fat protein efficient meal plan